-- 1. If the Host is in Advanced DSG mode and the Card determines that there is no DSG Application Tunnel defined within the DCD, then the Card can notify the Headend of the Host's presence requesting any available code file.
-If the code file for the Host exists, then the Headend loads the code file, establishes the DSG Application Tunnel and generates an appropriate CVT.
-An example of this scenario would be one where sometime after the Card and Host complete the mating process and the Host is placed in DSG advanced mode where the Card is receiving DCD messages and determines that no Application Tunnel is defined in the DCD. - 2.
-If the Application Tunnel exists, and is in Advanced Mode, then when a Host receives a CVT and determines that an image download is required, it will either: - a. always notify the Card to notify the headend, or - b. it will parse the DSM-CC carousel within the Application Tunnel.
+- 1. If the Host is in Advanced DSG mode and there is no Type 4 Broadcast Tunnel, then the Host notifies the Card to notify the Headend of the Host's presence requesting any available code file.
+If the code file for the Host exists, then the Headend loads the code file, establishes the DSG Tunnel and generates an appropriate CVT. - 2.
+If the Type 4 Broadcast Tunnel exists, and is in Advanced Mode, then when a Host receives a CVT and determines that an image download is required, it will either: - a. always notify the Card to notify the headend, or - b. it will parse the DSM-CC carousel within the Type 4 Broadcast Tunnel.
 If the Host does not discover its code image file, then it will notify the Card to notify the Headend.
-After the Headend is notified that a particular Host has requested a download, the Headend loads the appropriate code file onto the Application Tunnel. - 3.
-If the MSO wants to force a software reload on a given Host to the same version of software as previously stored on the Host, the Headend can load a copy of the code file with a different name onto the DSG Application Tunnel, set download\command parameter to 0x00 (download now) and send an appropriate CVT, applicable only for that Host.
-If the DSG Application Tunnel exists, then the Host receiving a CVT with code file name different than what is stored, will initiate the download process.
+After the Headend is notified that a particular Host has requested a download, the Headend loads the appropriate code file onto the Type 4 Broadcast Tunnel. - 3.
+If the MSO wants to force a software reload on a given Host to the same version of software as previously stored on the Host, the Headend can load a copy of the code file with a different name onto the DSG Tunnel, set download\command parameter to 0x00 (download now) and send an appropriate CVT, applicable only for that Host.
+If the DSG Tunnel exists, then the Host receiving a CVT with code file name different than what is stored, will initiate the download process.